 I had what seemed like a good conversation with the anesthesiologist and was feeling like I could trust him, so I thought 'OK I will be a little groggy, but conscious until he puts me to sleep for the main event'.
 No mention of conscious sedation or Versed was made.
 Just after I reached the operating table I realized something was happening, and then my memory disappeared in a roar of static.

-I awoke to discover that not only had I been put to sleep for the main event, I had even been excluded from the prep.
 When I later complained, I was told "Most People are very happy to wake up and have the procedure over with".
 Well I wasn't, I was livid, and when I was told the above I should have said "that's fine for them, but what does it have to do with me?"

 It has been eight months since the surgery and I still feel taken advantage of, treated as if I was a five year-old, and yes, raped of my memory.
 I cannot see how a trained MD or anyone can justify the withholding of fundamental information like this.
 Even when I confronted him several weeks after the surgery he still tried to avoid saying I had been given Versed, until I finally said 'you gave me Versed didn't you?'
 I can only think that there must be a problem with this drug if they don't want to tell you they are using it.